Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/feature-gates.md

 * Until a feature becomes GA, there are no guarantees that will continue being available.
 For more information, see the [changelog](https://github.com/Kong/kubernetes-ingress-controller/blob/main/CHANGELOG.md).

 {:.important}
->**Important:** To avoid disruption to your services consider not using features until they have reached GA status.
+>**Important:** To avoid disrupting your services, consider not using features until they have reached GA status.

 [k8s]:https://kubernetes.io
 [gates]:https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/